-In this section, we present modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time from 27 March to 7 May 2022 for England, Wales, Northern Ireland and Scotland.
+In this section, we present modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time from 2 April to 13 May 2022 for England, Wales, Northern Ireland and Scotland.
 They are produced using a different method to the grouped age analysis for England presented previously and are therefore not directly comparable.

-Modelling by single year of age leads to a higher degree of uncertainty in comparison with overall models for each country, as indicated by wider confidence intervals.
+Modelling by single year of age leads to a higher degree of uncertainty in comparison with overall models for each country, as shown by wider confidence intervals.

-The data presented in Figure 5 suggest that the percentage of people testing positive for COVID-19 in England, Wales, Northern Ireland and Scotland has decreased across all ages in recent weeks.
+The data presented in Figure 5 suggest that in recent weeks, the percentage of people testing positive for COVID-19 in England, Wales, Northern Ireland and Scotland decreased for most ages.

-Figure 5: The percentage testing positive for COVID-19 over time by single year of age
+Figure 5: The percentage testing positive for coronavirus (COVID-19) over time by single year of age

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by single year of age, UK, 27 March to 7 May 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by single year of age, UK, 2 April to 13 May 2022